Raunow/Prototype/listener/config/docs/Task Management System.md

 ## Prototype

-THe prototype implements accounts, Application s and blocks in json files.
+The prototype implements accounts, Applications and blocks in json files.
 These can very well be changed or implemented as tables or blobs.
-The importaant part is structure and how relations and connections are made.
+The important part is structure and how relations and connections are made.

 ## Topic based system